 - Click Save.

-Use cases for a Chat Input trigger
+Use cases for a chat input (message) trigger

 Scheduler trigger

-The Scheduler trigger starts a workflow agent automatically at a specific time or on a recurring schedule.
+The scheduler trigger starts a workflow agent automatically at a specific time or on a recurring schedule.
 This is useful for workflows that run consistently without manual intervention, like sending weekly reports or syncing data every night.

 Configure a scheduled trigger